 The onset of fibromyalgia may be gradual or sudden.
 Sudden onset of fibromyalgia is usually associated with physical injury or trauma such as a car accident.
 Fibromyalgia may also be initiated by infections or chemical and drug exposure.
 There is no known cure for fibromyalgia, but there are effective treatment options to manage symptoms.
 Treatment usually focuses on relieving pain, avoiding stress, improving sleep, and correcting hormonal imbalances.

+Since the VA requires a documented diagnosis from a rheumatologist when assessing eligibility for disability benefits, you will need to see a doctor for testing.
 Because many of the signs and symptoms of fibromyalgia are similar to various other disorders, you may have to see multiple doctors before receiving a diagnosis.
 Before meeting with a doctor you may want to write a list covering the following topics:

 - Detailed description of your symptoms